About the Artist

 I went to Cyprus in 1984.
 My painting tutor at Canterbury College of Art, Stass Paraskos, had a Summer School at Lemba, on the western coast of Cyprus.
 I ended up staying in Cyprus for 14 years, and lived in Nicosia.
 The experience affected my painting deeply as I began to explore patterns, colours and shapes.
 For many years I painted and drew the city from rooftops, and also painted the landscape.
 Then I discovered the old Hamam (Turkish Baths), which was not far from my flat, and that became a rich, ongoing source of material and inspiration.

-Whether my paintings are about the world around me, or my inner world, it is always important that they explore the underlying, mysterious energies of paint, colour, and things seen and unseen.
-I constantly experience the world through my painting, and my painting practice is extended by the world.
-Colours impact on me emotionally like musical notes, and my paintings primarily seek to explore these undercurrents, and make an image that is a self-contained arena, with its own laws.
+Whether my paintings are about the world around me, or my inner world, it is always important that they explore the underlying, mysterious energies of paint and colour.
+I constantly experience the world through my painting, and my painting practice is extended by the world and my environment.

 Over the years I have made many exhibitions, in the UK, China, Latvia, Belarus, Cyprus, Malaysia and Greece.